telit/devicewise-angular/README.md

 The `easyLogin` method will automatically save the sessionId from the login request as a cookie.
 If a cookie already exists it will be checked for validity before emitting sucessful login.

 # MultiSubscribe
 Using HTTP fetch is a much more efficient way to communicate with devicewise.
-Consider using multisubscribe to subscribe to variable data rather than read a variable on an interval.
+Consider using the multisubscribe store service to subscribe to a variable rather than poll a variable on an interval.

 ```ts